 Cash windfalls come in various forms.
-These can include lottery winnings, job bonuses, an inheritance, earning money in respond to Capital One mail offer, a settlement from a lawsuit or insurance claim, and more.
+These can include lottery winnings, job bonuses, an inheritance, a settlement from a lawsuit or insurance claim, and more.

 When you suddenly get a chunk of money from these sources or others, you might be tempted to spend it.
 Use it for paying off student loans faster.
 Even if you don’t get an inheritance or something similar, many taxpayers get a cash windfall once a year in the form of a tax refund.

 The main takeaway: put at least some of your tax refund (and/or cash windfalls) toward student loan debt, even if you don’t want to devote 100%.

 The key to success: you only have to do this short-term.
 It’s not for the rest of your life, but rather a short period where you’re focused on paying off student loans faster.
 A few common options are:

 - Cancel cable TV or get cable alternatives

 - Work extra hours or take on side work (side hustles)

 The options here are really only limited to your creativity and motivation.

 Even if you can only handle it for a month at a time, it can still benefit your student loan repayment.
 Maybe you have a “no spend month” where you don’t buy any new stuff all month and put the money toward student loans instead.